Homework 3: Exploring and Finishing the BoundingBox

 variables.
 Everything worked fine, but the code was a bit clunky and repetitive.
 These variables cropped up in various places, like the position and size of animated objects and the movie display area.
 So it made sense to create a new abstraction to represent it.
 In this case, we didn't have to think of a name for the abstraction, because the concept is already well-known: a bounding box.

-Bounding boxes are commonly used in computer graphics and game development to represent the area occupied by an object, which is useful for tasks like collision detection and spatial organization.
+Bounding boxes are commonly used in computer graphics and game development to represent the area occupied by an object, which is useful for tasks such as collision detection and spatial organization.
 The moment we introduced the BoundingBox

 class, our code became cleaner and easier to read.
 Instead of passing around four separate integers, we could just pass around a single BoundingBox